TrueBlocks/trueblocks-docs/content/docs/prologue/how-can-i-get-the-index.md

 However, while `chifra init` downloads only the Bloom filters, downloading the index chunks only after a user queries for an address, `chifra pins --init_all` _downloads all index chunks up front_.

-While this process takes much longer (perhaps hours), when you query a particular address in the future, TrueBlocks no longer has to download anything, therefore, the query is significantly faster.
+While this process takes much longer (perhaps hours), when you query a particular address in the future, TrueBlocks no longer has to download anything.
+Therefore, the query is significantly faster.
 In other words, the first time you run `chifra export <transaction>`, the process is much faster than it is if you initialize with `chifra init` alone.

-As is true of the previous methos, if you enable caching, subsequent queries for the same address return almost instantly.
+As is true of the previous methods, if you enable caching, subsequent queries for the same address return almost instantly.

 ## Use chifra scrape to build your own index